OmphileMorwane/OMPMOR404_BCL2401_GroupE01_Omphile-Morwane_JSL05/README.md

 ## Overall learning experience:

 Through this project, I practiced using Javascript to change data.
 I learned how to implement CSS and HTML through Javascript.
-I also had a fair practice on DOM manipulation.
+I also had a fair practice on DOM manipulation..